Interior Angle Sum Of An Octagon

 Methods to Calculate the Interior Angle Sum of an Octagon

-There are several methods to calculate the interior angle sum of an octagon.
-We'll explore the two most common and effective approaches: the triangulation method and the formula method.
+You've got several methods worth knowing here.
+We'll explore the two most common and effective approaches: the triangulation method and the formula method Worth knowing..

 Method 1: Triangulation